redhat-developer/vscode-didact/demo/didact-demo.md

 [We can even check to ensure that at least one folder exists in the workspace.](didact://?commandId=vscode.didact.workspaceFolderExistsCheck&text=workspace-folder-status&completion=A%20valid%20folder%20exists%20in%20the%20workspace.
 "Ensure that at least one folder exists in the user workspace"){.didact}

 *Status: unknown*{#workspace-folder-status}

+We can now even test all the requirements at once!

+<a href='didact://?commandId=vscode.didact.validateAllRequirements' title='Validate all requirements!'><button>Validate all Requirements at Once!</button></a>

 ### Scaffolding projects